-“The BRCC records show that, [in the “Faith Campaign”, Saddam] Hussein embraced Islam in order to suffocate it”
+“The BRCC records show that [in the “Faith Campaign,” Saddam] Hussein embraced Islam in order to suffocate it.”

 Introduction

-Between 1993 and 2003 Saddam Hussein introduced in Iraq an Islamic “Faith Campaign”.
-Most historians of Iraq saw it as an ideological change, from traditional Ba’th secularism to Saddam-style Islam, or even Islamism.
-In 2010 two archival collections of the Baghdad-based Baʿth regime became accessible to researchers: the BRCC at the Hoover Institute, and the CRRC hosted at the National Defense University.
-The privileged few who were the first to access the archives produced valuable studies that made a quality contribution to our understanding of Baʿthi Iraq.
-Yet, awed by the dazzling Aladdin Cave of the archives, three of them asked themselves whether the regime’s public records still matter?”
-Explicitly or implicitly, Joseph Sassoon, Aaron M. Faust, and Samuel R. Helfont, suggest that the newly accessible Baʿth archival records prove that the regime’s public records are misleading or even dangerous to know.
-If their conclusion is correct, its ramifications for the study of totalitarian and authoritarian regimes are enormous.
+Between 1993 and 2003, Saddam Hussein pursued an Islamic “Faith Campaign” in Iraq.
+Most historians of Iraq see it as an ideological shift from traditional Baʿthist secularism to a Saddam-style Islam, or even Islamism.
+In 2010, two US-held archives from the Iraqi Baʿthist regime became accessible to researchers: The Baʿth Regional Command Collection (BRCC) at Stanford University’s Hoover Institution and the Saddam Hussein Collection (SHC) at the National Defense University’s Conflict Research Records Center (CRRC).
+The privileged first few to access these archives produced valuable studies that made a high-quality contribution to our understanding of Baʿthist Iraq.
+Yet, awed by the dazzling Aladdin’s cave of these archives, three of them pondered whether the regime’s public records matter.
+Explicitly or implicitly, Sassoon, Faust, and Helfont have suggested that the newly accessible archives prove that the regime’s public records are misleading or even dangerous to take into account uncritically.
+If this is so, the ramifications for the study of totalitarian and authoritarian regimes generally are enormous.

-This article is examining both their evidence and their analysis.
-It argues that, while neither source provides us with the simple truth, both kinds of records complement each other well.
-Sometimes, the regime’s open media is more trustworthy, other times we should trust the archives more.
-Together, though, they offer a more complete hologram of the regime and its relations with the people it ruled.
-This article is using only one “lens”, that of Saddam Hussein’s Islamic “Faith Campaign” (al-hamla al-imaniyya, mainly 1993-2003).
-For reasons of space, other “lenses”, like state-tribe relations, Iraqi patriotism (al-wataniyya) versus Arab nationalism (al-qawmiyya), social policies, party organization and membership, military decisions, education, and culture, cannot be discussed here.
+This article examines both the evidence adduced and the analysis produced by these authors in this regard.
+It argues that, while neither archive furnishes the simple and complete truth, they complement each other well as sources.
+Sometimes, the regime’s open-source communications are more trustworthy, and at other times the archives are.
+However, taken together, they offer a more complete picture of the regime and its relations with the people it ruled.
+This article looks at this issue through one lens: Saddam’s Islamic “Faith Campaign” (al-ḥamla al-īmāniyya) that he conducted mainly between 1993 and 2003.
+Other lenses like state-tribe relations, Iraqi patriotism (al-waṭaniya) as opposed to Arab nationalism (al-qawmiya), social policies, party organization and membership, military decisions, education, and culture cannot be examined here for reasons of space.

-As part of the attempt to assess the relevance of the public, as compared to the archival records, this article is also asking which of the two sources better represents the regime’s ideology.
-As will be shown below, explicitly or implicitly, whenever the three historians discussed here think that there is a contradiction between the public and the archival records, they consider the latter as the final arbiters, if not the only torch of truth.
-Moreover, all three believe that the archives are telling them that, unbeknown to the masses and to the pre-archives historians that preceded them, the regime had a secret ideology.
-This ideology, they believe, was the real thing, while the public ideology was mere smoke and mirrors.
-Indeed, they believe that they identified a significant contradiction between the two kinds of sources.
-At least when it comes to state-Islam relations, they believe that the public policy of the regime was deceptive.
-If we drive this approach to its logical end, only secret reports of secret regime activities may be trusted to convey its true ideology.
+Comparing the relevance of the public sources to the previously confidential archival records, this article asks which of the two source types better represents the regime’s ideology.
+As will be shown below, whenever the three historians discussed here think, explicitly or implicitly, that there is a contradiction between the public and the archival records, they consider the latter as the final arbiters, if not the only standard bearer of truth.
+Moreover, all three believe that the archives tell them that, unbeknownst to the masses and their pre-archive historian forebears, the regime had a secret ideology.
+This ideology, they believe, was the real thing, while the publicly-expressed ideology was mere smoke and mirrors.
+Indeed, they believe that they have identified a significant contradiction between these two kinds of sources and that, at least when it comes to state-Islam relations, the public policy of the regime was disingenuous.
+If we pursue this to its logical end, only secret reports of regime activities may be trusted as conveying its true ideology.

-This article argues, first, that, in the case of state-Islam relations, with rare exceptions, there are no contradictions between the public sources and the archival ones.
-More specifically, the 1990s metamorphosis from secularism to Islam appears in both categories of sources.
-Secondly, even if one day a researcher finds such contradictions, the open media will still be by far the more meaningful source to gauge the regime’s ideology.
-This, because the public was unaware of Saddam’s private ruminations and other regime secrets.
-All they knew was the regime’s public policy, what they experienced in the street day in and day out.
+This article argues that there are only rare contradictions between the public and archival sources concerning state-Islam relations.
+The 1990s metamorphosis from secularism to Islam is manifest in both types of sources.
+Furthermore, this article argues that, even if researchers find contradictions, the open-source media remain by far the more meaningful resource by which to gauge the regime’s ideology.
+The public was unaware of Saddam’s private ruminations and other regime secrets.
+All they knew was the regime’s public policy and what they experienced daily in the street.